-NJ Death Tax Changes: NJ has totally eliminated the Estate Tax after 12/31/17!!!
-This does not mean forget about an estate plan.........
-NJ has retained the Inheritance Tax and depending who inherits your assets, your estate could be liable!
-Make sure your retirement assets and insurance policies all have individuals or trusts as beneficiaries (and not your estate!).
-Do your executor a favor, and if possible title your assets including the name of the desired beneficiary (the person to whom you want the asset to go after you pass).
-Even if you have a Will, the title on the asset will dictate and thereby maybe eliminate the need to go through Probate in the Surrogate's Office!
+Death Tax Changes: Call me if you need help dealing with a love one's estate, including preparation of a NJ Inheritance Tax Return!
+While NJ has eliminated the Estate Tax, and the Federal Estate Tax generally only applies to very wealthy individuals (worth over $11 million), NJ still imposes the Inheritance Tax.
+Depending who inherits a decedent's assets, the Executor and Beneficiaries could be liable for the tax!
+Tidbits: If you can do a little planning, make sure retirement assets and insurance policies all have individuals or trusts as named beneficiaries (and not the estate!).
+Do the executor a favor and if possible, title assets including the name of the desired beneficiary (the person to whom the asset will go after a death).
+Even if a Will exists, title on the asset will dictate and thereby may eliminate the need for an executor to go through Probate in the Surrogate's Office!

 NOTICE from IRS or New Jersey!!!!!!
 Don't automatically go nuts!
 Often times their computers simply don't match up with how you reported the information on your tax returns.
 Respond immediately and explain the situation.
 Provide whatever information is necessary (with documentation) to prove the information was reported!!!!
 If you don't understand their proposed adjustments, contact me to help with your response.
 Knowing how to respond can save a lot of tax, interest, and penalties!

-IRA, 401(k), and other Retirement Plan Contributions: Most contributions can be made until it's time to file your tax return on April 18th, but this is not true for all type of plans.
-Most contributions will reduce your current taxable income, and are generally a good idea.
+IRA, 401(k), and other Retirement Plan Contributions: Most contributions will reduce your current taxable income, and can be made until it's time to file your tax return in mid-April, but this is not true for all type of plans.

 3.8% Net Investment Income Tax (the additional "Medicare Tax"): This tax applies to almost all investment income, like interest, dividends, annuities, rents, capital gains, etc., IF (big IF!) adjusted gross income exceeds $250,000 ($200,000 for singles).
 Idea is to try to reduce AGI so the tax doesn't apply, and deductions generally don't help!
 Trusts are hit hard because the tax applies to trusts with only $12,150 of taxable income.
 Trustees should consider distributions to beneficiaries if this additional tax would otherwise apply!